-SEATTLE (Reuters) - An accused serial thief dubbed the "Barefoot Bandit" pleaded not guilty on Thursday to a newly filed burglary charge, but a plea deal with prosecutors on all six counts he faces in federal court appears imminent, his lawyer said.
+SEATTLE (Reuters) - An accused serial thief dubbed the "Barefoot Bandit" pleaded not guilty on Thursday to a newly filed burglary charge, but could reach a plea deal with prosecutors by day's end on all six counts he faces in federal court, his lawyer said.

 His defense attorney, John Henry Browne, told reporters afterward that a plea deal on the overall federal case could be finalized later on Thursday, but would not be made public for about a week.

 Harris-Moore has been indicted on a total of six federal charges, including interstate transportation of a stolen plane, boat and a gun, as well as being a fugitive in possession of a firearm and flying a plane without a pilot's license.
 The latest charge stemmed from the burglary of an automated teller machine.